3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *Warrant for Genocide: The Myth of the Jewish World-Conspiracy and the Protocols of the Elders of Zion [by Norman Cohn] [This book, about the history behind anti-Semitic conspiracy theories about powerful Jews secretly “dominating the World” – is definitely insightful.
 The book is also INCREDIBLY HILARIOUS, whenever Mr. Cohn mocks various anti-Semites.]

-*The Long Twentieth Century: Money, Power, and the Origins of Our Time [by Giovanni Arrighi] [This book, about the history of (mainly financial) capitalism – was one of the most challenging books Terry ever read.
+*The Long Twentieth Century: Money, Power, and the Origins of Our Time (New and Updated Edition) [by Giovanni Arrighi] [This book, about the history of (mainly financial) capitalism – was one of the most challenging books Terry ever read.
 But it is required reading!]

 *Capitalism: A Structural Genocide [by Gary Leech]